Blue whiting are being overfished in the Northeast Atlantic, say feed producers.

 In recent years, each state has allocated itself a share of the catch – or a slice of the blue whiting “pie” – because they were unable to collectively agree on sustainable allocations, explained NAPA.

 Unfortunately, the sum of the allocations in 2021 was 130% – 30 percentage points above scientific advice.
 In 2022, this increased to 147%.
-In simple terms, said NAPA, they are taking more slices than the pie has to offer.
+In simple terms, said NAPA, the states are taking more slices than the pie has to offer.

 High stock